UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 Dates should all be [ISO Date Format](https://www.iso.org/iso-8601-date-and-time-format.html) and should follow the format "2022-06-24T08:00:00.000Z"

 ## **Include All Keys**
-It is considered best practice to include all keys in all objects, even if unused.
+You should include all keys in all objects, even if that key has no value.
 Skipping keys could throw errors in third party parsers.
-If you are not using a particular key, you need to set its value to *null*.
+If you are not using a particular key, its value should be set to *null*.

 ## **Maintaining Data Types**
 Please maintain the correct data type for each key.
 The use of incorrect data types (i.e., using a number where a string is expected) will throw an error during parsing.